-The history of advancements in photomechanical research of the 1850s usually follows the same narrative highlighting the popularized achievements while leaving others, despite their relevance, sadly overlooked.
-The important work of Charles Baron de Berchtold is one such case.
-Working concurrently with but overshadowed by William Henry Fox Talbot, Berchtold discovered a successful intaglio process that would become one of the cornerstone concepts of of today’s visual landscape.
+The history of advancements in photomechanical research usually follows the same narrative highlighting popularized achievements while leaving others, despite their relevance, sadly overlooked.
+The important work of Alfred Jean Berchtold

 To create an image, as described in his 1857 patent, Berchtold exposed a glass plate three times.
-For the first exposure, the image negative was exposed while in direct contact with a plate.
+For the first exposure, the image negative was in direct contact with a plate.
 Next, Berchtold exposed the image through a fluted pane of glass with etched parallel lines.
-For the last exposure, Berchtold rotated the pane of glass 90 degrees as to create a grid pattern with the etched lines.
-Berchtold’s line screen can retrospectively be considered futuristic in its adaptation of a mathematicaly achieved continuous tone, and can be compared to today’s technical standards of image resolution in terms of pixels, dots and line per inch.
+For the last exposure, Berchtold rotated the pane of glass 90 degrees to create a grid pattern with the etched lines.
+Berchtold’s line screen can retrospectively be considered futuristic in its adaptation of a mathematically-achieved continuous tone, and can be compared to today’s technical standards of image resolution in terms of pixels, dots and line per inch.

 The images seen here show rare examples of Berchtold’s tests.
 A close-up view of the images reveal the screen pattern, and the reverse side of the plate notes how many lines per centimeter the screen was made with to produce the image.

-Despite his important contributions to the field, Berchtold’s line screen process was not received with due excitement when submitted to the Luynes competiton.
+Despite his important contributions to the field, Berchtold’s line screen process was not received with due excitement when submitted to the Luynes competition

+.
 Berchtold died during the competition in 1859, and many consider his process to have died with him.
-After Berchtold, screen processes in France were not developed until the 1870s, and widespread industrial use of the screens did not catch on until the 1890s.Our rare example of Berchtold’s test is originally from the collection of André Jammes and was exhibited in Le Concours Photographique du Duc de Luynes 1857–1867 presented by the SFP and BNF in 1994.
+After Berchtold, screen processes in France did not develop until the 1870s, and widespread industrial use of the screens did not catch on until the 1890s.Our rare example of Berchtold’s test is originally from the collection of André Jammes and was exhibited in Le Concours Photographique du Duc de Luynes 1857–1867, presented by the SFP and BNF in 1994.
 We are also fortunate to have a second example of the process.

 Ivins, William M. “Photography and the “modern” Point of View: a Speculation in the History of Taste.”
 Metropolitan Museum Studies.
 1.1 (1928): 16-24.
 Print.

-Berchtold, “Procédé de gravure des épreuves photographiques” (December 14, 1857), INPI n° 34 719.
+Berchtold, “Procédé de gravure des épreuves photographiques” (December 14, 1857), INPI 34: 719.

-Berchtold, “Notes sur les procédé de gravure héliographique,” BSFP 5 (October 1859): 265-67
+Berchtold, “Notes sur les procédé de gravure héliographique,” BSFP 5 (October 1859): 265-67.